gaojie058/gaojie058.github.io/_includes/about/en.md

 , advised by **[Simon Perrault](https://simonperrault.github.io/)**.
 My research interests focus on CSCW(Computer Supported Cooperative Work) and HCI(Human Computer Interaction).
 Currently I am studying how to improve the working from home experience for users.

 ## News
 - 2020-12-20 Finished my TA task (Introduction to Algorithms).
-Happy to collaborate with Ernest Chong and Ioannis Panageas!
+Happy to collaborate with Prof Ernest Chong and Ioannis Panageas!
 - 2020-12-17 I passed QPE only in only one and a half year and become PhD candidate now!
 Happy to hear suggestions from Prof Lu Wei, Dorien Herremans, Kwan Hui Lim and my advisor Simon Perrault!